polymec/polymec-dev/docs/style_guide.rst

 Polymec generates higher-level headers that are safe for inclusion in C++ programs.

-Including Headers Within a Polymec Header
+Including Headers within a Polymec Header
 -----------------------------------------

 Any other header files included in the header should be included in the